quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Responding to a Key Update

-A peer is permitted to initiate a key update after receiving an acknowledgement of a packet in the current key phase.
+A peer is permitted to initiate a key update after receiving an acknowledgment of a packet in the current key phase.
 An endpoint detects a key update when processing a packet with a key phase that differs from the value used to protect the last packet it sent.
 To process this packet, the endpoint uses the next